sybila/biodivine-bn-classifier/benchmarks/README.md

 All benchmark models are present in the `models` directory.
 They are all originally taken from [BBM repository](https://github.com/sybila/biodivine-boolean-models).

-- `fully-specified-models` folder contains all 230 fully specified models that we used to evaluate the tool's performance in Section 6.2 of the paper
+- `fully-specified-models` folder contains the main set of 230 fully specified models that we used to evaluate the tool's performance
-- `fully-specified-models-subset` contains a subset of 100 models (out of 230 of the `fully-specified-models`) that we selected as part of a "reduced" evalution (on this subset, all relevant experiments take less than 10 minutes in total - compared to tens of hours when using all 230 models - more on this later)
+- `fully-specified-models-subset` contains a subset of 100 models (out of 230 of the `fully-specified-models`) that we selected as part of a "reduced" evaluation (on this subset, all relevant experiments take less than 10 minutes in total - compared to tens of hours when using all 230 models - more on this later)
-- `parameter-scan` folder contains all models related to our parameter scan experiments in Section 6.3 of the paper
+- `parameter-scan` folder contains all additional models related to our parameter scan experiments
     - `PSBNs` sub-folder contains the seven selected PSBNs (that we run the coloured model checking on)
     - `PSBNs-subset` sub-folder contains the subset of five PSBNs selected as part of a "reduced" evalution (with fastest computation times and lowest memory requirements)
     - other seven sub-folders each contain the 1024 sampled instances for one of the selected PSBN models (that we use to estimate the parameter scan time)
-- `large-parametrized-models` folder contains PSBN models involving function symbols of higher arity (that we mention in the end of Section 6.3 of the paper)
+- `large-parametrized-models` folder contains PSBN models involving function symbols of higher arity

 ## Precomputed results

 All the results of our experiments are present in the `results` directory.

-- `classification` folder contains results of classification on models from `models/fully-specified-models` (as discussed in Section 6.2 of the paper)
+- `classification` folder contains results of classification on models from `models/fully-specified-models`
-- `model-checking` folder contains the model-checking results on models from `models/fully-specified-models`, one sub-folder for each of the four formulae (also discussed in Section 6.2)
+- `model-checking` folder contains the model-checking results on models from `models/fully-specified-models`, one sub-folder for each of the four formulae
-- `coloured-model-checking` contains results of the coloured model checking on seven selected PSBNs from `models/parameter-scan/PSBNs` (as discussed in Section 6.3 of the paper)
+- `coloured-model-checking` contains results of the coloured model checking on seven selected PSBNs from `models/parameter-scan/PSBNs`
-- `parameter-scan` contains results of the parameter scan experiments for all 7 selected models in `models/parameter-scan/*` (as discussed in Section 6.3 of the paper)
+- `parameter-scan` contains results of the parameter scan experiments for all 7 selected models in `models/parameter-scan/*`
-- `large-parametrized-models` contains results of classification on models from `models/large-parametrized-models` (as mentioned in the end of Section 6.3 of the paper)
+- `large-parametrized-models` contains results of classification on models from `models/large-parametrized-models`

 Classification results for each model consist of `*_out.txt` file with command line output (progress summary, computation time) and `*-archive.zip` with the resulting classification archive.
 Model-checking results for each model consist of `*_out.txt` command line output (computation time + short summary of model-checking results).
 If a process did not finish due to timeout or shortage of memory, it is also mentioned so in the corresponding `*_out.txt` file.

 Moreover, the `classification` results, all four `model-checking` results, and `parameter-scan` results also include two summary `.csv` files produced by the runner script.
 The `*_times.csv` contains computation time for each model (regarding the particular experiment set), and `*_aggregated.csv` contains data regarding how many instances finished before certain times.

-The plot in Section 6.2 of the paper was made using data in five `*_aggregated.csv` summary files from the `classification` folder and the four `model-checking` sub-folders.
-The table in Section 6.3 of the paper uses (i) times of `coloured-model-checking` experiments, and (ii) times of `parameter-scan` (transformed using the methodology described in the paper to make an estimate).
+You can plot the number of completed instances with respect to computation time using data in five `*_aggregated.csv` summary files from the `classification` folder and the four `model-checking` sub-folders.

-> Note that the computation times on the `TACAS23 VM` might be higher.
+> Note that the computation times on your laptop (or a virtual machine) might be higher.

 ## Benchmark scripts